 - Program Description

-Hands on the Land "Youth in Wilderness" event.
-This event will be held on same day as ERF's Work Day.
+March 1, 2014 Hands on the Land "Youth in Wilderness" event.

 3. Participate in Traditional Pascua Yaqui / Yoeme art and cultural activity featuring Louis David Valenzuela.
-Participants will select a piece of downed wood (from the adjacent heavily wooded pasture area) and bring to the session to learn about yaqui / yoeme arts and traditions and learn to carve with wood-files and paint traditional styles on walking sticks or small masks to take home.
+Participants will learn about yaqui / yoeme arts and traditions and work with wood and adobe.

-Hands on the Land "Youth in Wilderness" event:
+Future Hands on the Land "Youth in Wilderness" events:

 AZ Trail Association and Youth crew to help develop Arizona Trail link from Las Cienegas NCA to the Arizona Trail.

 * Tags are significant words connected with this site's program and linkable with other HOL sites.